Josh Wink: Style

 Wink's style is a mixture of breakbeat, acid house, drum and bass, and experimental music.
 In interviews, he has stated that his music is "built around tension", and that his work is often influenced by "mistake theory, which is: I use a lot of things that you and I might consider mistakes....by (experimenting) with effects, with filters, with percentages in my sampler, and just doing stuff that you wouldn't ordinarily do."

 In 1996, Rolling Stone writer Frank Broughton observed that "a Josh Wink record takes a series of sampled noises, then twists and warps them through a barrage of sound processors, resulting in a spiraling blend of acidic bass lines and trippy break beats."
 Kerri Mason of Billboard referred to Wink's Profound Sounds album series as "sensual techno, rendered as a whole composition rather than a collection of individual, flavor-of-the-month tracks."

-Wink has acknowledged the music of Kraftwerk, 1980s synthpop and late-1980s Chicago house music as major influences on his style.
+Wink has mentioned influences including the German electronic band Kraftwerk; British electronic groups like Depeche Mode, OMD and Section 25; early hip-hop; and late-1980s Chicago house music.
 He is a strong supporter of new DJing technology, most specifically utilising, demonstrating and advocating the Final Scratch application.